-- 1. Select the driver to be changed in the detail view - 2. open the context menu with a right-click - 3.
-Select the Change driver command - 4.
-The same dialog dialog (on page 32) for creating a driver is opened - 5. select the new driver
+- 1. Select the driver to be changed in the detail view - 2.
+Open the context menu with a right-click. - Select the Replace driver command.
+The same dialog (on page 33) as when creating a driver is opened. - 4.
+Select the new driver.